IntersectMBO/plutus/doc/plutus/howtos/writing-a-scalable-app.rst

 The basic idea could be extended in many different ways.
 For example, minting policies can be used to enforce payment for market makers or to create governance tokens.
 If the code was open sourced, anyone could run a match making service and earn fees, thus creating incentives for fast settlement.
+This would result in a truly decentralised exchange, because the match making could be performed by anyone without central coordination.

 Marlowe
 ~~~~~~~